luketurner/cli-of-mine/README.md

 myapp widgets list --help
 ```

-You can disable this functionality by setting `generateHelp: false` in your ExecConfig.
+You can disable this functionality by setting `generateHelp: false` in your [ExecConfig].

 # Handlers

 `cli-of-mine` requires you to specify **handlers**, which provide the implementation of your CLI commands.
 The framework will call the appropriate handlers for the commands the user asked for.

-Handlers are middlewares that get called with two arguments: a `context` object (see [HandlerContext](#HandlerContext)) and a `next` function.
+Handlers are functions that get called with two arguments: a `context` object (see [HandlerContext]) and a `next` function (see [HandlerCallback]).
+See the [Handler] interface for more details about supported types.

+You can ignore the `next` function unless you want to support subcommands.
+See [Subcommands].

 Handlers are mostly used to:

 1. Execute your application logic for each command.
 2. Provide shared context for subcommand handlers.